bekinal/Windows-Server-Installation-Configuration/README.md

 <h1>Windows Server 2016 Configuration</h1>

 <h2>Description</h2>
 Project consists of adding the Active Directory Domain Services feature to Windows Server 2016.
-A seperate server (Standard Evaluation) is then added to the domain.
+A seperate server (Standard Evaluation) is then added to its domain.
 <br />